adverserath/servo_control/README.md

 ## RTSP Camera Integration

-The system includes integration with an RTSP camera stream.
-This allows you to view the camera feed while controlling the motors.
+The servo controller now includes integration with an RTSP camera stream.
+This allows you to view the camera feed while controlling the servos.

 ### Setting Up the RTSP Stream